martina-presnajderova-deel/SOMs/README.md

 # SOM SCRIPTS
 -----------------------------------
 - R using The Kohonen package
-- Python TF for hyper parameter. optimization
+- Python TF for hyperparameter. optimization

 The algorithm to produce a SOM from a sample data set can be summarised as follows:
 - Select the size and type of the map.
 The shape can be hexagonal or square, depending on the shape of the nodes your require.
 Typically, hexagonal grids are preferred since each node then has 6 immediate neighbours.